onyourmarks-agency/oym-webpack-boilerplate/README.md

 ##Image slider
 Use this markup as a start for a simple image slider.

+When you import a new module in javascript, dont forget to also include the styles in `css/2-vendor/_swiper.scss`.
 ```html
 <div class="image-slider swiper js-image-slider">
     <div class="swiper-wrapper">